-Since our destination is usually a little foggy, we can never be 100% certain; however we can feel confident that our decision to move is based on clear objectives and not just because we think the grass might be greener.
+Since our destination is usually a little foggy, we can never be 100 percent certain; however, we can feel confident that our decision to move is based on clear objectives and not just because we think the grass might be greener.

 In an attempt to cut overhead costs, companies, like people, are on the move.
-While the economic crisis is starting to wane, companies are still regrouping which has resulted in more employees and their families relocating to another city, moving to another state or even country.
+Companies regrouping has resulted in more employees and their families relocating to another city, moving to another state or even country.
 If you find yourself in this position, before you agree to move with your company, take a moment to reflect on where you are in your career and if this move will lead you to that next step.
 If this is a lateral move, negotiation might be an option.
-Perhaps you've been wanting to retrain, develop new projects or take on a new role.
-This is the time to find out how, and if, the transfer deal might be sweetened to make moving worth your while.
+Perhaps you've wanted to retrain, develop new projects, or take on a new role.
+It is the time to find out how, and if, the transfer deal might be sweetened to make moving worth your while.

 Life Choices and Following a Dream

 If you made a list of the activities you like to do, whether it's cycling, hiking, going to the opera, dining out at unique restaurants or taking solitary country strolls, you may find that the area where you currently live does not allow you to pursue these passions.
 Or perhaps, like those living in colder climates, your activities are seasonal, limited to shorter summers or winters.